-All U.S. nationals who will reside in Italy longer than 90 days must have a visa from an Italian Consulate in the U.S. Consequently, every semester- or academic-year student is required to obtain a study visa unless he or she is a citizen of a country of the European Union.
+All U.S. nationals who will reside in Italy longer than 90 days must have a visa from an Italian Consulate in the U.S. Consequently, every semester or academic-year student is required to obtain a study visa unless he or she is a citizen of a country of the European Union.
 In such a case, the student must possess a valid passport for that country.
 If a student is a dual citizen of an EU country and of the USA, then he or she must hold valid passports for both countries.
-(Summer Students who are USA or EU citizens do not need a study visa; all other non-US, non-EU citizens should check with the Italian consulate to apply for a visa.)
+(Summer Students who are USA or EU citizens do not need a study visa; all other non-US, non-EU citizens should check with the Italian consulate to determine if a visa will be required.)

 Citizens of all non-EU countries must acquire a study visa; consequently all USA citizens need a visa and should read carefully through this entire message before taking any action.
 Questions should be addressed to firstname.lastname@example.org

 NOTE: Visas to other countries which require them may be obtained either in Rome or in the United States, although it may be easier to obtain such visas before departure from the USA.